 The Archbishop was even angrier at a Spanish population control group which came to his diocese disguising itself as a charity for orphans.
 The Archbishop had 90 hectors of land used to grow farm produce to feed diocesan orphans.
 Upon request, he entrusted the land to the “charity”, only to discover that instead of food, the group was dispensing contraceptives and abortifacient drugs to the kids.
 The couple in charge then illegally distributed the land and had to be evicted by the Archbishop.

 Years later they returned, saying they only wished to greet the orphans.
 He realized two weeks later after they left they had stolen all the orphanage money, colluding with and bribing bank management.
 The Archbishop lamented: “Instead of giving us food, they gave us poison to kill us, to depopulate us so they can continue to take away our natural resources and colonize us again.”

-HLI and the Archbishop concluded by laying strategy to combat the Culture of Death in Mozambique.
-Grassroots pro-life activities impressed the Archbishop.
-But both men agreed to also include key advocacy and media campaigns.
+HLI and the Archbishop continue to lay strategy to combat the Culture of Death in Mozambique.
+Grassroots pro-life activities are favored, while both agreed to also include key advocacy and media campaigns.
 Hagamu suggested starting more pro-life groups in all institutions of higher learning and in major seminaries — these will generate the future leaders of the country.
 Archbishop Chimoio ended by extending an invitation to train Mozambican seminarians next year, when HLI returns to its friends in Christ in Mozambique.